adraffy/ensip-norm/draft.md

 * The success of ENS has encouraged spoofing via the following techniques:
 	1. Insertion of zero-width characters.
 	1. Using names which normalize differently between algorithms.
-	1. Using names which render differently between platforms.
+	1. Using names which render differently between applications and devices.
 	1. Substitution of confusable (look-alike) characters.
 	1. Mixing incompatible scripts.